planetarypy/TC/PSO-Application.md

-In 2019, there was renewed interest by a new group of individuals (now the members of the PlanetaryPy TC) to create something for planetary sciences that was akin to the Astropy project for astronomy.
+In 2019, there was renewed interest by a new group of individuals (now the members of the PlanetaryPy TC) to create something for planetary sciences that was akin to the Astropy Project for astronomy.

 At the Planetary Data Workshop in June, 2019, we found that there was a real interest in the Planetary Sciences technical community for an active planetary Python resource.
-Many people pointed to the astropy project as a possible analog or goal.
+Many people pointed to the Astropy Project as a possible analog or goal.
 The code currently within the GitHub PlanetaryPy organization is a great starting point, and the naming is right.